 - Spread a little on wild salmon before and/or after grilling or roasting.

-- Slice fresh summer tomatoes, fresh mozzarella and add some fresh basil for a Caprese salad, then season well and drizzle over a high-quality extra-virgin olive oil and your balsamic vinegar reduction.
+- Slice fresh summer tomatoes, fresh mozzarella and add some fresh basil for a Caprese salad, then season well and drizzle over a high-quality extra-virgin olive oil and your balsamic reduction.